NickGrunert/master-thesis/modules/03_truth_compare.typ

     The cosine similarity is calculated by taking the dot product of the two vectors and dividing it by the product of both vectors' magnitudes, as shown in @formula:cosine.

     Nevertheless, said similarity is still derived from the direction of the origin (0, 0).
-    This means the algorithm still asummes an identity mapping between the two datasets, a property that, as previously discussed, is not wanted.
+    This means the algorithm still assummes an identity mapping between the two datasets, a property that, as previously discussed, is not wanted.
     A potential solution to this issue is normalization of the data, which would result in the data falling within the full range of 0 to 1.

     The calculation of cosine similarity on normalized data is analogous to the calculation of the Pearson coefficient @Pearson4 @Pearson2 @Pearson3.